-Unless your products or services are specifically local, your business needs to target visitors from different countries.
+Unless your products or services are specifically local, your business needs to target new markets: visitors from different countries.

 Imagine that you are a grocery e-commerce store owner and you want to increase your market share in major countries, including the United States, Russia, India, China, Canada, Brazil, Australia, etc.

 You will need a website to display your products to people from culturally diverse backgrounds who speak different languages and are looking for the products that you sell.